Hamezii/a-firepit-in-the-woods/README.md

     they wish each other goodnight, and go their separate ways.

-    Anything down here, after the footer is ignored too.
+    Anything down here, after the footer, is ignored too.